Rye Grasses

 Virginia Wild Rye, Elymus virginicus, is found in a range of habitats, from the woods to prairies.
 It has weak, shiny, hairless leaves and grows between 2 and 4 feet tall.

-The inflorescence of this grass is a spike, 2 to 6 inches long, which is typically held erect, but can droop sometimes.
+The inflorescence of this grass is a spike, 2 to 6 inches long, which is typically held erect, but can sometimes droop.
 The spikelets are densely clustered along the rachis.
 The awns are shorter in this grass than Bottlebrush Grass, typically not more than an inch.
 Both spikelets and awns are held up towards the top of the inflorescence.
 The inflorescence typically emerges right above a leaf, so the bottom of the spike is inside the sheath.

 Image